A hybrid swarm-based algorithm for single-objective optimization problems involving high-cost analyses: ABC and its modifications in the literature

-The \emph{Artificial Bee Colony} (ABC) algorithm was firstly developed by Karaboga in \citeyear{KA05}.
-The algorithm reproduces the behaviour of a honey bee colony searching the best nectar source into a target area.
-Some bees (employees) are each assigned to a food source and search the space near it.
-Then they come back to the hive and communicate through a dance (Frish \citeyear{FR67}) the position of the best food sources found to other bees (onlookers), that help the first ones in the most promising regions.
-Nectar sources that reveal themselves non-productive are abandoned in place of eventual new fruitful positions.
-They are investigated by a travelling bee (scout) in the whole target area.
-In optimization context food sources represents input configurations and the comparisons among them is based on the objective function to optimize; non-productive food sources represent configuration not improved for some time (\emph{limit} parameter).
-An entire optimization sequence composed by employee group, onlooker group and scout is referred to as an optimization \emph{cycle}.
-The ABC pseudo-code is reminded below in Algorithm \ref{fig.pseudoABC} while more details will be given in the next Chapter.
+The Artificial Bee Colony (ABC) algorithm by Karaboga (\citeyear{KA07}) is an example of swarm intelligence as it models the collective behaviour of decentralized and self-organized systems consisting of simple agents.
+The algorithm reproduces the behaviour of a honey bee colony searching the best nectar source in a target area.
+Some bees, called the employees, are each assigned to a nectar source and search the space near it.
+Then, they come back to the hive and communicate to other bees, called the onlookers, the position of the best nectar sources found through a dance (Frish, \citeyear{FR67}), so that onlookers can help the employed bees in searching the most promising regions.
+Nectar sources that reveal themselves non-productive are abandoned in favour of new positions randomly chosen in the search domain, which are investigated by scout bees.

+In the optimization context, nectar sources represent the seed solutions and the nectar amount corresponds to the objective function value to optimize; "non-productive" sources are those not improving for some time, controlled by the limit parameter.
+An entire optimization sequence composed by the employee group, performing the exploration, the onlooker group, performing the exploitation, and the scout bee, maintaining the population diversity, is called a \textit{cycle}.
+For an ABC pseudo-code refer to Section~2.1 in Karaboga and Akay (\citeyear{KA07b}).

+The basic search movement for a seed solution $x^j$ is called mutation equation and it modifies only one variable at a time, $i$, chosen uniformly at random.
+Another seed solution $x^k\neq x^j$ is also chosen uniformly at random and the new candidate solution $x^{j,rnd}$ in variable $i$ is: